marymlucas/marymlucas.github.io/_pages/research/research.md

   - evaluating clinical effectiveness and safety
   - understanding the implications of LLMs in clinical settings

 While I am passionate about advancing technological frontiers with novel methods and approaches, my work is grounded in pragmatism.
 I believe that meaningful research must bridge the gap between innovative methodologies and tangible improvements in health outcomes.
-My ultimate hope is that my work will advance science in a way that makes a real difference in people's lives, improves health outcomes, and reduces health disparities.
+My hope is that my work will contribute to scientific advancements in ways that improve health outcomes, reduce disparities, and positively impact individuals and communities.

 - [Research projects](.)
 - [Publications](/research/publications/)